Thursday, May 22, 2025

 PBL’s efficacy in higher education

 This is a hands-on workshop.
-You will be engaged, individually and in peer collaboration, planning a unit that involves inquiry and enhances it with features of problem-based learning and project-based learning.
+You will be engaged, individually, and in peer collaboration, planning a unit that involves inquiry and enhances it with features of problem-based learning and project-based learning.

 PBL connects inquiry to course academic objectives and skills.
 It is engaging, and it provides the structure inquiry learning requires.